PanagiotisAnagnostaras/garage/README.md

     - *also runs `xhost local:root`*
 - Access the front end of the garage
     - Open a browser and head to [local](http://localhost:3000/)

-## Next steps
-- Use `Eigen` instead of custom types for the simulation
-- Implement MPC controller
-- Use the `python`-`C++` communication provided by `Pybind11` for developing learning based controllers.